-In this study, we have performed numerical simulations of the electrical current-voltage characteristics of an n-Si / p-Si homojunction solar cell and an n-ZnO / p-Si heterojunction solar cell.
-We have examined the effect of the solar cell emitter and base doping and thickness on the output parameters such as V{oc} , J{cc} , FF, efficiency.
-Thus, the n-Si/p-Si cell homojunction solar presents an efficiency of 20.08%, for an emitter of 0.3 μm thickness and doping of $10^{18} \ cm^{-3}$ and a base of 200 μm thickness with a doping of $10^{16} \ cm^{-3}$.
-Whereas, for the heterojunction structure, we obtain an efficiency of 23.23% with the same parameters that is a 0.3 μm thick emitter with a doping of $10^{18} \ cm^{-3}$ and a base of 200 μm with a doping of $10^{16} \ cm^{-3}$.
-Therefore, heterojunction solar cell shows a better performance compared to the n-Si/p-Si cell.
-This is due to the transparent conductive oxide character of ZnO which acts as an anti-reflection layer thus trapping the refracted rays from the silicon.
-This leads to an improvement of the absorption at the silicon increasing the electron-hole pair creation.
+In this study, we have performed numerical simulations of the electrical current-voltage characteristics of an n-Si / p-Si homojunction and an n-ZnO / p-Si heterojunction solar cells.
+We have examined the effect of both the solar cell emitter and base doping and thickness on the output parameters such as V{oc} , J{cc} , FF and conversion efficiency.
+We find that the n-Si/p-Si cell homojunction solar presents an efficiency of 20.08%, for an emitter of 0.3 μ m thickness and doping of 10^{18} cm^{-3} and a base of 200 μ m thickness with a doping of 10^{16} cm^{-3} .
+Whereas, for the heterojunction structure, we obtain an efficiency of 23.23% with the same parameters that is 0.3 μ m thick emitter with a doping of 10^{18} cm^{-3} and a base of 200 μ m with a doping of 10^{16} cm^{-3} .
+Therefore, heterojunction solar cell shows a higher performance compared to the n-Si/p-Si cell.
+This is due to the transparent conductive oxide character of ZnO which acts as an anti-reflection layer thus trapping the refracted rays from the silicon reducing the light loss.
+This leads to an improvement of the light absorption in the silicon increasing the electron-hole pair generation.